vikrant82/elnet_dashboard/README.md

 - **Telegram Notifications:** Get real-time notifications for:
     - Daily power usage summaries.
     - Low meter balance alerts.
-    - Power source changes (e.g., switching to DG).
+    - Power source changes (e.g., switching on and off of DG).
 - **Docker Support:** The application can be easily deployed using Docker and Docker Compose.

 ### Screenshot